esito/dbmasker/README.md

 ### Create and populate the database ###

 Open a command shell and go to the directory `hotelsample/database`.
-Open the database creation script `create-db.cmd` (Windows) and `create-db.sh` (Linux or Mac) and edit `DERBY_HOME` to point to your Derby installation folder containing the libs.
+Open the database creation script `create-db.cmd` (Windows) or `create-db.sh` (Linux or Mac) and edit `DERBY_HOME` to point to your Derby installation folder containing the libs.

 Run the create-db script.
 It will create the `database/hotelsample` folder, containing the Derby database populated with sample data.